MobMonRob/AnomalyDetection/readme.md

 # Setup
 ### Using Anaconda
-Import the `environment.yml` file as a new environment in Anaconda To use this environment with the Netbeans IDE, add a new Python platform by navigating to the folder of the environment and select the python.exe file.
+Import the `environment.yml` file as a new environment in Anaconda.

+To use this environment with the Netbeans IDE, add a new Python platform by navigating to the folder of the environment and select the python.exe file.
 All needed paths are than set auto-magically.
 Be careful: The project setting can point to an other python environment.
 Maybe you have to change the project settings to use new configured python environment.

 ### Using PIP